ashritha369/Project-Job-Board-With-GraphQL-Version-0.0/contents/JobBoardProject.md

 - In server/server.js it contains most of the server code
 - we can start the server with `npm start`
 - The server uses 'nodemon' , it will automatically start the server whenever we change our code
+- When we start the server using `npm start` it will run on the different port of local host, click on that url and open the graphql server in the chrome.

 2. CLIENT